ghacks Technology News

 Whenever you move your mouse over a thumbnail image the large version will be loaded and displayed.
 You still have the option to click it and it would load as usual.

 Update: The userscript has not been updated since 2009, which is an indicator that it may not be working for all sites that it has supported anymore.
-Firefox users who would like image zooming functionality in the browser can take a look at the excellent Thumbnail Zoom Plus extension for the browser which adds the capability to the browser.
+Firefox users who would like image zooming functionality in it again.
 One of the benefits of the extension, besides the fact that it is supporting a wider variety of websites and image hosts, is the fact that it can be installed in the browser right away, without having to install another extension first.

 With the add-on installed, Firefox users can simply hover over a thumbnail or small image to see the larger version of the image in an overlay in the browser window.
-Moving the mouse cursor away from the image, or clicking with the mouse, hides the overlay again on the screen.
+Moving the mouse cursor away from the image, or clicking with the mouse or tapping on the ESC key, hides the overlay again on the screen.

 If you prefer a userscript to do the image zooming, then check out Zoom Image which you can install in Firefox and probably also in other browsers that support userscripts.